-Ryan thinks House will pass budget deal
+Congressional leaders scramble for votes on budget deal

-(CNN)House Speaker Paul Ryan said Thursday morning he believes he has enough votes in the House to pass the bipartisan spending deal reached in the Senate that would significantly raise domestic and defense spending and avert a government shutdown.
+The colossal bill, which lawmakers had been negotiating for months, would be a game changing piece of legislation, clearing the decks for Congress in dealing with major spending issues, as well as hiking the debt ceiling and doling out disaster relief money.
+The plan, however, does not address the high-profile issue of immigration, a key sticking point for many Democrats, but does increase spending caps by $300 billion for the Pentagon and domestic priorities, a crucial incentive for getting enough votes from both parties.

-"I think we will.
-I feel good," Ryan, a Wisconsin Republican, said in an interview on Hugh Hewitt's radio show, ahead of the vote on the bill in the Senate and the House.
+The proposal also represents a sharp change in tone for Republicans who under President Barack Obama railed strongly for fiscal austerity and warned about a ballooning national debt, and are now in effect removing barriers to spending previously put in place in part by leaders from their own party.

 The Senate is expected to pass the deal later Thursday, sending it back to the House.
-As of Thursday afternoon, it's not clear if there are enough Republican votes to pass it in the House, meaning some Democrats would have to vote for it to reach a simple majority, a fact Ryan alluded to.
+As of Thursday afternoon, it's not clear if there are enough Republican votes to pass it in the House, meaning most likely some Democrats would have to vote for it to reach a simple majority, a fact House Speaker Paul Ryan alluded to in a Thursday morning radio interview with Hugh Hewitt.

 "Part of it depends on the Democrats.
 This is a bipartisan bill.
-It's going to need bipartisan support," Ryan said.
+It's going to need bipartisan support," the Wisconsin Republican said.
 "We are going to deliver our share of support.
 I feel very good about Republicans."

 The Senate took a key procedural step Thursday just after noon in which the House bill passed earlier this week failed to gather the 60 votes it needed to advance.
 The Senate is expected to vote to send the full deal back to the House later Thursday.